 I’m Rachel Langley, a scenic designer and scenic artist based in Christiansburg, Virginia.
 I have studied fine-arts since childhood.
-My passion for working in the performing arts started in high school, but developed more fully in college where I realized I could combine the two things I love through design and scenic art.
-In my design work I strive to emphasize the story, imagination, and maximize the visual aesthetic with clear and concise imagery.
+My passion for working in the entertainment industry started in high school, but developed more fully at James Madison University(JMU), where I realized I could combine the two things I love through design and scenic art.
+JMU's theatre program gave me the opportunity to build a well rounded skill set.

 I worked in the greater New York City area from 2016-2020 as a scenic artist at Infinite Scenic, Pink Sparrow, Konduit Inc, The McKittrick Hotel, and at Silvercup Studios to restore the set of Younger for it's 7th season.
 Additionally I worked as a house manager, venue supervisor, wardrobe supervisor, and run crew.

 I also worked at The Weston Playhouse Theatre Company in the paint department for six seasons, honing my skills and working on a variety of scenic treatments from bold and theatrical to detailed and high finish.
 For the 2018, 2019, and 2021 seasons I was the Scenic Charge Artist managing two to three painters, communication with designers, scheduling, budgets, and scenic treatments.
 From 2015-2019 that involved producing seven shows over the course of three months, and in 2021 the season was abridged to three shows.
 For those three shows the entire production team pivoted to producing two of them outside in a tent and one outside touring.